-SSL, which stands for Secure Sockets Layer, is a protocol that allows traffic between a Web server and client (ie, the browser) to be strongly encrypted, using public key technology.
+SSL, which stands for Secure Sockets Layer, is a protocol that allows traffic between a web server and client (ie, the browser) to be strongly encrypted, using public key technology.

-Access to a SSL-enabled server is made through URLs that begin with "https:" rather than "http:" The secure connection is made on port 443 rather than port 80, and all traffic in both directions is encrypted.
+Access to an SSL-enabled server is made through URLs that begin with "https:" rather than "http:" The secure connection is made on port 443 rather than port 80, and all traffic in both directions is encrypted.
 The secure server must present a digital certificate before the connection will be trusted by the client.

-At pair Networks, we operate dozens of secure servers.
+At Pair Networks, we operate dozens of secure servers.
 Most of them, known as ssl.pair.com, ssl2.pair.com, and so forth, are used for those who have requested the SSL add-on for their account.

 Common Misconceptions About Secure Services

-- SSL is for credit card purchases. – Although the submission of credit card information is one of the most popular uses of SSL, there is no special relationship between SSL and credit cards.
+Although the submission of credit card information is one of the most popular uses of SSL, there is no special relationship between SSL and credit cards.
 SSL does not provide for credit card processing in any way; it merely encrypts data during transit.

-- The secure server delivers encrypted data to your CGI script. – When data "comes out of" the secure server on the local side, it is unencrypted.
+When data "comes out of" the secure server on the local side, it is unencrypted.
 As far as a CGI script can tell, there is no difference between secure and regular Web servers.

 We realize that many, many sites, including large corporate sites, do not take these precautions.
 But do you want to give that to your customers as an excuse when their information gets stolen?
 To provide for safe re-encryption of secure data once it is received from the secure server, we recommend the use of GnuPG (Gnu Privacy Guard).
 GnuPG version 1.4.5 is installed on all of our servers.